 Practice your routine on any young relatives or friends’ children and see what makes them laugh.
 Use any skills you might have; magic tricks, juggling, making balloon animals, singing, using puppets – you know the drill.
 But it is important to plan your routine properly – children won’t want to be kept waiting, and if you’re hesitant they will quickly lose interest.

 You may choose to start off by signing with an agency such as ARC Entertainments.
-Yell.com is also a useful way to advertise – and relatively cheap at around £20 per year.
+Yell.com is also a useful way to advertise – and relatively cheap at around £20 per year, although more prominent advertising will cost more.
 There are some internet directories such as Childrenspartyshows.co.uk and Kids-party.com that could be worth using, but word of mouth is likely to be the best way to advertise yourself as an entertainer.

 If there is a subject or activity that you enjoy and have a lot of knowledge about – you can make money by imparting your wisdom to others.
 Be it literature, kick boxing, or playing the drums, there will be someone who would love to know more about it.
 You can do it as often as you like, and fit it around your other commitments.